ligolang/ligo-mirror/vendors/LexerLib/README.md

 It is important to compare the files `CLI.ml` from `vendors/Preprocessor` and `vendors/LexerLib`, as the exercise will reveal the rationale for their design.
+Please read the section `CLI` of `vendors/Preprocessor/README.md`.

 We already went through [the interface](#the-cli-interface), so let us wlak through now the functor `Make`.

   * In the `Preprocessor` library, the functor `Make` takes as argument a module of signature `COMMENTS`.